noelwelsh/noelwelsh.com/_posts/_fitness-for-busy-people.md

 ## Movements

-Movement is that foundation of any exercise program.
+Movement is the foundation of any exercise program.
 Indeed movement is all that exercise really is.
 Here we'll look at the basic movements and how to combine that into workouts.

 ### Basic Movements